 Matthew Cron is a partner at Rathod Mohamedbhai LLC whose practice consists of litigating civil rights and employment claims on behalf of individuals.
 Matt has represented minors who have had their federal and constitutional rights violated by school officials, disabled individuals who were unlawfully evicted from their homes, individuals who were subjected to excessive force (including deadly force), wrongful arrest, malicious prosecution, cruel and unusual punishment, and other constitutional violations by law enforcement, and employees who were discriminated and retaliated against on behalf of their sex, race, national origin, disability, religion, and sexual orientation.
 Matt has also represented employees in breach of contract disputes and whistleblowers who suffered retaliation.

-Prior to joining Rathod Mohamedbhai LLC, he served a two-year term as a law clerk to the Honorable Christine M. Arguello on the United States District Court for the District of Colorado.
-Matt graduated from Columbia University Law School where he twice received the Harlan Fiske Stone Scholar award.
+Prior to joining Rathod Mohamedbhai in 2013, Matt served as a judicial law clerk for two years for the Honorable Christine M. Arguello on the United States District Court for the District of Colorado.
+Matt received his undergraduate degree from Wesleyan University and graduated from Columbia University School of Law in 2010, where he twice received the Harlan Fiske Stone Scholar award.